High-value, high-risk and vital public records

 - are suitably stored and maintained, including regular review for currency and disposal.

-We recommend identifying and monitoring your vital records so you can prioritise protecting and accessing them.
+We recommend identifying and monitoring your vital public records so you can prioritise protecting and accessing them.

-Your vital records should be identified as part of your records governance framework.
+Your vital public records should be identified as part of your public records governance framework.

-Only a small percentage of records are likely to be considered vital (approximately 5–10%).
-They will include all permanent records identified under an approved retention and disposal schedule.
+Only a small percentage of public records are likely to be considered vital (approximately 5–10%).
+They will include all permanent public records identified under an approved retention and disposal schedule.
 Others may include:

-- your disaster management or business continuity plan (which should include a vital records plan)
+- your disaster management or business continuity plan (which should include a vital public records plan)

-- records relating to core business operations (i.e. critical client services)
+- public records relating to core business operations (i.e. critical client services)

 - employee details, including contact information and payroll details